-Daniel Schiffer – The King of BROLL
+Daniel Schiffer – How to Film BROLL Footage

 Daniel Schiffer has a signature style that involves smooth, intentional movements, seamless transitions, and an eye for the creative angle.
 It’s easy to see those that have watched his videos because they will have that “Schiffer” feel to them, which isn’t a bad thing at all.